Skip to main content

 Plan and apply the module

-Next, we’ll run a plan to see the resources that will be created, then an apply to create the resources in AWS.
+Next, run a plan to preview the resources that will be created, followed by an apply to provision the resources in AWS.

 note

-For this guide, we’ll run terraform plan and terraform apply locally.
-We recommend running terraform plan and terraform apply in your CI system in response to PR created, PR sync, and merge events when collaborating on infrastructure as code with a team or organization.
-We purpose built Pipelines with this workflow in mind, refer to the Pipelines documentation to learn more.
+For this guide, we’ll run terraform plan and terraform applylocally.
+When collaborating on infrastructure as code within a team or organization, we recommend running terraform plan and terraform apply in your CI system in response to pull request creation, synchronization, and merge events.
+We purpose-built Pipelines to support this workflow.
+Refer to the Pipelines documentation to learn more.

 Init

-Before you can run a plan or apply, you need to run an init, which performs a series of initialization steps to prepare the working directory for use with Terraform.
+Before running a plan or apply, you must run init.
+This command performs a series of initialization steps to prepare the working directory for use with Terraform.

 terraform init